slaclab/pydm/CONTRIBUTING.md

 When you submit a pull request, check that it meets these guidelines:

 1. Try to keep pull requests small.
-2. Make frequent but logical commits, and follow the commit-message guidlines below.
+2. Make frequent but logical commits, and follow the commit-message guidelines below.
-3. Fix any formatting/linting issues that pre-commit finds. (pre-commit should prevent you from commiting if you don't)
+3. Fix any formatting/linting issues that pre-commit finds. (pre-commit should prevent you from committing if you don't)
 4. New features and algorithms need documentation!
 Don't forget the .rst files in the /docs directory.
-5. Most pull requests should include tests.
+5. Most pull requests should include new tests.
-6. Check the GitHub Actions status and make sure that the tests pass for all supported Python versions and platforms.
+6. Check the GitHub Actions status and make sure that the tests have passed for all supported platforms and Python versions.
 7. Don't take requests to change your code personally!

 Commit Message Guidelines